 Cheih Huang is one of my new role models.
 He shows that you can be profitable and treat employees humanely and even kind.

 Working in IT I see everyone who is hired and fired.
 So it is almost like being in HR without any of the junk you have to do in that position.
 What I have seen in the worst and least profitable companies is that they have the highest turnover.
-In the best companies, people want to stay and people only leave for unavoidable reasons not voluntary ones.
+In the best companies, people want to stay and people only leave for unavoidable reasons, not voluntary ones.

 It always amazes me how little companies pay attention to their employees.
-They seem to forget that it the employee that makes or breaks a company.
+They seem to forget that it is the employee that makes or breaks a company.
 Executives are not crucial to a company’s survival.
-I have never seen an executive turn around a company that started losing market share in many of the market losing companies I have worked for.
+I have never seen an executive turn around a company that started losing market share in many of the market-losing companies I have worked for.
 I have never seen any CEO or leader change the profitability of a company.
 Then you have to ask yourself, what are we paying executives and leaders for?
 To make bad decisions that often just kill the company faster?

 I am not pretending that I have all the answers.
-I don’t know the specific market factors that make one company in one industry successfully while another struggles.
-I do know however ways that companies waste money on IT, and when I have brought that to their attention and suggested a cost-savings solution, the failure to act on it is their responsibility.
+I don’t know the specific market factors that make one company in one industry successful while another struggles.
+I do know however ways that companies waste money on IT, and when I have brought that to their attention and suggested a cost-saving solution, the failure to act on it is their responsibility.
 When you have employees that are telling you ways to save money, and you agree it’s a good idea, then support them.
 What happens is that often the failure to support motivated and responsible employees leads to their departure from a company.